JessC6/Project_Innovate_2025-2026/README.md

 # Project Innovate (2025-2026)

 ## Project Overview
+This repository contains the development process, research, testing, and implementation of our Innovate 2025–2026 project: an interactive campus robot capable of recognising basic human emotions through facial expression analysis.

+The goal of the project is to design and build a robot that can safely move around an indoor campus environment and interact with users in a simple and engaging way.
+Once activated through a trigger mechanism, the robot captures the user’s face using an integrated camera, analyses the detected facial expression, and responds through voice output

+The project combines several important areas within Information Technology, including:

+- Embedded systems
+- Hardware/software integration
+- Team-based development

+This repository documents the complete development process from planning and subsystem testing to the final integrated prototype.

+## Main Features
+The robot is intended to support the following core functionalities:

+- Safe indoor navigation (pre-planned)
+- Obstacle detection and avoidance
+- User-triggered interaction system
+- Camera with facial detection software
+- Basic emotion recognition
+- Visual and/or audio feedback responses
+- Integration between Raspberry Pi and Arduino systems

+## Initial Emotional Recognition Scope
+To maintain realistic project scope and improve system reliability, the first implementation focuses on recognising the following four emotions:

+- Happy
+- Neutral
+- Sad
+- Surprised

+Additional emotions may be added in future development stages if time allows.

 ## Hardware Used
 The robot uses the following hardware components:

 - Arduino-compatible microcontroller